top of page

 .
 Using a sticky note, put it on the door and align it with their nose height.

 .
-Next reward them with a treat every time they hit it with their paw or boop it with their nose.
+Reward them with a treat every time they hit it with their paw or boop it with their nose.

 .
 When they are doing this use a command like "close it" or "push".